alexgcode/cuentaMovilServer/README.md

 # Make a curl post from windows
 curl -i -X POST -H "Content-Type:application/json" -d "{""description"": ""Frodo"",  ""amount"" : 10 }" http://x.x.x.x/addexpense

+# Changing database
+it's create a new database with the new table User and join it to the table Expense.
+Add foreign key to Expense table to create a 1 to M relationship.

+Then its change the file DBConnection, the create engine part to point to the new DB.
+And test if works